Advertisement

 Skipping routine medical visits

-However, not seeing an HCP when you’re due for a checkup or when you’ve developed concerning symptoms is risky and could have serious health consequences.
-Medical attention is not only helpful when you have an immediate health problem, such as an infection or the flu, but also essential for long-term health.
+The problem is, not seeing an HCP when you’re due for a checkup or when you’ve developed concerning symptoms is risky and could have serious health consequences.
+Medical attention is not only helpful when you have an immediate health issue, such as an infection or the flu.
+It's also essential for long-term health.
+Men who skip appointments could also be missing out on routine screenings, vaccinations, and important conversations with their HCP about changes in their conditions and lifestyle habits.
+Blood pressure, cholesterol, and blood sugar levels are among the numbers that should be monitored over time.

 man stressed at work